vrockai/pipeline-test/docs/content.md

 ---

-## In-depth characterization of denitrifier communities across different soil ecosystems in the tundra
+## In-depth characterization of denitrifier communities across different soil ecosystems in the tundra.
+ 13.06.2022, _IS Pessi, S Viitamäki, AM Virkkala, E Eronen-Rasimus, TO Delmont, ME Marushchak, M Luoto, J Hultman_

+In contrast to earlier assumptions, there is now mounting evidence for the role of tundra soils as important sources of the greenhouse gas nitrous oxide (N2O).
+However, the microorganisms involved in the cycling of N2O in this system remain largely uncharacterized.
+Since tundra soils are variable sources and sinks of N2O, we aimed at investigating differences in community structure across different soil ecosystems in the tundra.

 [Source](https://www.biorxiv.org/content/10.1101/2020.12.21.419267v4)

+10.1186/s40793-022-00424-2

 ---